hms-dbmi-cellenics/cellenics-utils/README.md

 Creates new releases from develop branches.

-`biomage release 0.0.1` -> creates a new release with tag 0.0.1, will ask for systems to be released.
+`biomage release` -> creates a new release asking for systems to be released.
-`biomage release 0.0.1 --all` -> creates a new release for all repos (ui, api, pipeline, worker) with tag 0.0.1.
+`biomage release --all` -> creates a new release for all repos (ui, api, pipeline, worker).

+#### experiment copy

+Copies one experiment information from a given env to another.
+See `biomage experiment copy --help` for more details.

+`biomage experiment copy --experiment_id=e52b39624588791a7889e39c617f669e --sandbox_id=default`